Posted on June 28, 2013

 Amongst the report’s key findings are:

 - Novartis will maintain its position as the world’s No. 1 orphan drug company in 2018, with expected sales of $11.8 billion.

-- Kyprolis was the most promising new orphan drug in 2012 with U.S. sales expected to reach $897 million in 2017.
-Kyprolis is a drug from Onyx Pharmaceuticals for multiple myeloma.
+- Kyprolis, a drug from Onyx Pharmaceuticals for multiple myeloma, was the most promising new orphan drug in 2012, with U.S. sales expected to reach $897 million in 2017.

-- Of the 43 new drugs approved by the FDA in 2012, 15 were orphan drugs which represented 35% of the industry’s new drug output.
+- Of the 43 new drugs approved by the FDA in 2012, 15 were orphan drugs, representing 35 percent of the industry’s new drug output.

 Posted on March 1, 2013